 Today’s recipe is refreshing and easy to make and there are plenty of alternatives available if you can’t find sole fillet.
 Turbot, halibut, plaice, flounder or any other flatfish can replace the sole fish fillets.
+Ask your fishmonger to fillet the fish or try it yourself.

 To keep the broccoli crunchy and green, place the broccoli florets in a wok or any other suitable cooking pot.
 Add a small amount of water and a pinch of salt.
 With the lid on, boil for 3-4 minutes until tender and then rinse directly under cold running water.